rgvlee/EntityFrameworkCore.Testing/README.md

 - Queries
 - Keyless Sets *(EntityFrameworkCore 3.\*)*

-It also provides support for the following LINQ queryable operations:
+Support is also provided for the following LINQ queryable operations:

 - ElementAt
 - ElementAtOrDefault